graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

-- For each input Value {value} in the document.
+- For each input Value {value} in the document:
   - Let {type} be the type expected in the position {value} is found.
   - {value} must be coercible to {type}.